-The Helen E. Hagan Fund will permanently endow a Fellowship for emerging orchestra professionals to perform with the NHSO, receive vital career development training, and present workshops for children in New Haven Public Schools.
+We’re excited to announce with the support of NHSO’s Board and donors like you, two of our Harmony Fellowships have been fully funded.
+In our 2021-2022 season, the first Harmony Fellowship for Underrepresented Cellists was endowed through the Helen E. Hagan Fund for Underrepresented Musicians.
+This Fellowship provides opportunities for emerging orchestra professionals to perform with the NHSO, receive vital career development training, and present workshops for children in New Haven Public Schools.

 Helen Eugenia Hagan is born in Portsmouth, New Hampshire.
 Raised in New Haven, she is educated in the New Haven Public Schools.
 Helen’s first piano teacher is her mother, Mary Estella Neal Hagan.